Out-of-Distribution Detection via Channelwise Feature Aggregation in Neural Network-Based Receivers: Neural Activation Pattern (NAP) Methodology for Concept Discovery

 \textbf{Neuron-centric methods} analyze individual neurons to identify features that excite specific units.
 Techniques include saliency maps (\cite{simonyan2014saliency}), which highlight input features relevant to activations; neuron maximization (\cite{erhan2009}), which generates inputs that strongly activate specific neurons; activation histograms (\cite{yosinski2015}), which summarize neuron behaviors; and input perturbation testing (\cite{fong2017}), which evaluates the effects of input alterations on activations or outputs.
 Grad-CAM (\cite{selvaraju2017}) produces class-specific visualizations by localizing important regions but focuses on localized activations.
 Network Dissection (\cite{bau2017}) aligns neuron behaviors with predefined semantic categories (e.g., textures, objects) but fails to account for distributed patterns across layers.

-\textbf{Concept-based methods} take a higher-level perspective by linking input features to human-interpretable concepts (\cite{yeh2022}).
-Testing with Concept Activation Vectors (TCAV) (\cite{kim2018}) measures how user-defined concepts (e.g., stripes, wheels) influence predictions, while automated approaches (\cite{ghorbani2019}) reduce the need for manual definition.
-These methods have been extended to tabular data by \cite{pendyala2022}, but they rely on predefined or discovered concept sets and may miss layer-wide patterns or concept interactions.
+\textbf{Concept-based methods} link input features to human-interpretable concepts (\cite{yeh2022}).
+Testing with Concept Activation Vectors (TCAV) (\cite{kim2018}) measures how user-defined concepts (e.g., stripes, wheels) influence predictions, while automated approaches (\cite{ghorbani2019}) reduce reliance on manual definitions.
+These methods have been extended to tabular data (\cite{pendyala2022}), made more efficient (\cite{schmalwasser2025}), and improved on a more global level~\cite{zhang2025gcav}, but they still rely on predefined or discovered concept sets and may miss broader layer-wide patterns or interactions.

-Modern deep networks often learn distributed and poly-semantic features, where neurons respond to multiple unrelated stimuli or encode several sub-features (\cite{olah2017feature, olah2020zoom, bau2017, bau2020}).
-This highlights the limitations of focusing on individual neurons or predefined concepts, as individual units may learn similar or no new concepts, or interact with each other to learn a concept (\cite{kim2018, ghorbani2019, bauerle2022nap}).
+Modern deep networks often learn distributed and poly-semantic features, where neurons respond to multiple unrelated stimuli or encode several sub-features (\cite{olah2017feature,olah2020zoom,bau2017,bau2020}).
+This highlights the limitations of focusing on individual neurons or predefined concepts, as individual units may learn similar or no new concepts, or interact with each other to learn a concept (\cite{kim2018,ghorbani2019,bauerle2022nap}).

 \textbf{Neural Activation Pattern (NAP) methodology} (\cite{bauerle2022nap}) addresses these limitations by identifying groups of inputs with similar activation profiles across a layer, capturing \textit{layer-level concepts} without retraining the model.
 It clusters activation patterns to reveal distributed features and visualizes them via the NAP Magnifying Glass, which presents representative images, activation statistics, and metadata filtering for comparison across layers and models, as demonstrated in a visual object recognition task by \cite{bauerle2022nap}.
-NAP complements other interpretability methods and supports use cases such as TCAV-based testing or \textit{ante-hoc training}, where interpretability is integrated during model development (\cite{gupta2023}).
+NAP complements other interpretability methods and supports use cases such as TCAV-based testing or \textit{ante-hoc training}, where interpretability is integrated during model development (\cite{gupta2023,ciravegna2025}).
 By leveraging predefined concepts, NAP has the potential to enhance both interpretability and model performance.

-\subsection{Clustering Methods for Concept Discovery}
+\subsubsection{Clustering Methods for Concept Discovery}

 \textbf{Clustering} is an unsupervised learning task that partitions data such that instances within the same cluster are more similar to each other than to those in different clusters (\cite{jain1988clustering}).
 Selecting an effective clustering method is essential for concept discovery, as it plays a critical role in uncovering patterns within high-dimensional activation spaces.